sebbdk/Curriculum-Vitae/README.md

 ## Stuff that needs doing

 **Tecknical Todo**
-* Cleanup styles and naming
+* Cleanup styles and naming to use BEM or Tachyon'ish pattern.
 * Implement simple Jest React testing

 **Content todo**
-* Add the secret ingredient
 * Improve on print design

 **Performance todo**